I dug through hundreds of deals to find the Presidents Day sales actually worth shopping — these are the best of the best

-Presidents Day (Feb.
-16) is still a few days away, but deals on mattresses, appliances, tech and more are already live, along with winter clearance deals on seasonal apparel, skin care and more.
+Presidents Day weekend has arrived, and deals on mattresses, appliances, tech and more are already live, along with winter clearance deals on seasonal apparel, skin care and more.

 I frequently cover shopping events as a reporter for NBC Select, and I spent weeks combing through discounts to find the best Presidents Day deals actually worth shopping.
 Each one I recommend below is highly rated, and I’ll frequently update this list with new savings opportunities.